 Tax Free Bikes Ltd

-However, these 3rd party vouchers based schemes charge us a commission when a voucher is processed this means that we are unable to offer discounts on purchases / match the price that you may see on the website for products or sale items.
+However, these 3rd party vouchers based schemes charge us a commission when a voucher is processed this means that we are unable to offer discounts on purchases / match the price that you may see on the website for products that are on sale.

 If you have any questions please don’t hesitate to contact us.